ros-navigation/navigation2/sphinx_doc/howtos/tutorials/docs/navigation2_on_real_turtlebot3.rst

 --------------------

 Pick a target location for Turtlebot on the map.
-You can send Turtlebot 3 a goal position and a goal orientation by using the **Navigation2 Goal** and the **GoalTool** buttons.
+You can send Turtlebot 3 a goal position and a goal orientation by using the **Navigation2 Goal** or the **GoalTool** buttons.

-*Note*: Difference between buttons.
-Navigation2 Goal button uses a ROS2 Action to send the goal and GoalTool publishes the goal to a topic.
+Note: Navigation2 Goal button uses a ROS2 Action to send the goal and the GoalTool publishes the goal to a topic.

 .. image:: images/Navigation2_on_real_Turtlebot3/rviz_send_goal.png
     :height: 720px